splunk/public-o11y-docs/admin/subscription-usage/monitor-imm-billing-usage.rst

 Archived metrics
 -------------------------------------------------------------------------------------

-If you archive any of your metrics using Metrics Pipeline Managent, those will be carged at 1/10 of regular, real-time metrics.
+If you archive any of your metrics using Metrics Pipeline Management, those will be charged at 1/10th the cost of regular, real-time metrics.
 For more information, see :ref:`metrics-pipeline-intro`.

 .. _using-page: